Yakuza 3: Reception

-Sequel
+Sequel and remake

 Yakuza 4 was released in Japan in March 2010, and was released in North America and Europe at the first quarter of 2011.
 A spin-off game, Yakuza: Dead Souls, was originally scheduled for release in Japan in March 2011; however, due to the 2011 Tōhoku earthquake, the game was delayed until June 2011.

+A remake of Yakuza 3, titled Yakuza Kiwami 3 & Dark Ties, was released on February 12, 2026, with the addition of a spin-off story starring Yoshitaka Mine, taking place before the events of Yakuza 3.